aslam-mohammed-vp/react-infinite-scroll/README.md

-# Getting Started with Create React App
+# React Infinite Scroll

+This app implements infinite scroll using react custom hook, useEffect and useState

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).